 When to skim

 There are certain texts that lend themselves to skimming better than others.
-It is typically less beneficial to skim novels, poetry, and short stories or texts that do not have text features.
-Non-fiction texts, like textbooks, journal articles, and essays are typically full of information and text features and are more suited for skimming.
+It is typically less beneficial to skim novels, poetry, and short stories or texts that do not have text features such as such as tables of content, chapter or section summaries, headings, bold words, pictures, and diagrams.
+Non-fiction texts, like textbooks, journal articles, and essays are typically full of these kinds of text features and are more suited for skimming.